jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 ---
 title: What if media queries were CSS functions
 excerpt: While rebuilding this site I went all-in for newer CSS features.
 One of them was the light-dark function, which reduced the amount of code needed for theming by a lot.
-What would happen if other media queries were also functions?
+It got me thinking, what would happen if other media queries were also functions?
 ---

-Remember that time when all applications and sites suddenly implemented a dark mode?
-There are many implementions, binary switches with both options, and triple state controls adding the device configuration choice, and some even just implementing this system option.
+There are many versions of color scheme controls around the web.
+Binary switches with both light and dark options, triple state controls with an additional system choice, and other sites directly consume this system value.

-The spec allowed us to tap into this last system option fairly easy.
+The CSS spec allowed us to tap into this last one fairly easily.

 ```css
 :root {